 This information comes from my book and audio learning program, The Language of Emotions.

-The message in apathy
+The protective message in apathy

 Apathy points to a loss of boundaries, and to a distinct and urgent need for change, but it does so in a sort of sideways fashion.
 Apathy may gripe about things, but it doesn’t often accomplish much.

 We actually need the masking state of apathy in unhealthy or unproductive situations where we can’t use our emotions properly.

 Apathy lets us live on the surface, and sometimes, that’s all we can manage.
 Sometimes, all we can do is mask our true feelings and stay afloat with shiny and meaningless activities.

 Our emotionally confused culture makes us believe that deep empathic living is impossible – as if true feelings or brilliant visions would slow us down unnecessarily, or prevent us from paying the rent, raising the kids, or turning the thankless crank.

-The practice for apathy
+Related post: A healing practice for apathy